mattghali/interviewtest/q5/README.md

 TCP window   | 65535
 Length       | 792

+Client sends 792 bytes of data to the server, with PSH set.
+At the same time, it again ACKs the 21 bytes it's received from the server.

 `10.122.0.110.22 > 10.128.131.133.59096: Flags [P.], seq 21:725, ack 22, win 46, length 704`